limscoder/reducks/README.md

 # reducks

-World famous duck recycler.
-Kinda like redux, but with fewer reducers and more ducks.
+World famous revolving duck simulator.

+Kinda like [redux](https://github.com/reactjs/redux), but with more ducks.

+If you don't like the ducks you can shoot with the enter key.

+Requires node 0.12

     > npm install -g reducks
     > quack